Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Vanderbilt Stats and Trends

-- When Vanderbilt amasses more than 355.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Vanderbilt amasses over 355.5 yards, the team is 0-2 against the spread and 1-1 overall.

 - The Commodores have turned the ball over six more times (14 total) than the Bulldogs have forced a turnover (8) this season.